Muscle strain - anterior compartment muscles of thigh

 An ultrasound was performed and confirmed the normal configuration of the quadriceps tendon.

-Muscle strains are acute injuries to the myofibril which causes tearing of muscle fibres either due to excessive stretching or overloading.
+Muscle strains are acute injuries to the myofibril which causes tearing of muscle fibers either due to excessive stretching or overloading.
 Most muscle injuries in athletes are diagnosed clinically and treated conservatively.
 However MRI offers unparalleled resolution with accurate grading capabilities and high sensitivity for diagnosis of acute and chronic muscle injuries as well as tendinous ruptures.

 - Chan O, Del Buono A, Best TM et-al. Acute muscle strain injuries: a proposed new classification system.
 Knee Surg Sports Traumatol Arthrosc.
 2012;20 (11): 2356-62. doi:10.1007/s00167-012-2118-z - Pubmed citation